 U6-U8 Opponent at least 5 yards away.
+U9-U14 FIFA rules shall apply.

 Disciplinary Sanctions

 Cautionable Offenses

 A player is cautioned and shown the yellow card if he commits any of the following seven offenses: Is guilty of unsporting behavior, shows dissent by word or action, persistently infringes the Laws of the Game, delays the restart of play, fails to respect the required distance when play is restarted with a corner kick or free kick, enters or reenters the field of play without the referee's permission, deliberately leaves the field of play without the referee's permission.